Cedar Planked Spicy Nacho Cheese Doritos

 Old Fashioned Shrimp Dip

 I absolutely could not get enough of this old fashioned shrimp dip.
 My wife made this for the Superbowl.
 When she brought it out I admit I might have made a face.
+That ‘what is that?’ face.
 But I grabbed a cracker and dug in and wow!
 What a great dip!
 Fantastically creamy rich, but with the tang of cocktail sauce, this dip packs in tons of flavor and of course my favorite, shrimp!

 Old Fashioned Shrimp Dip

 I think this old fashioned shrimp dip is perfect just as it is.
+And it’s perfect for a crowd, too.
 You could, though, substitute crab for the shrimp.
 I’d be ok with that.
 Specially since I’m a crab addict in addition to being a shrimp addict.
 It’s a great dip either way.
 Just grab lots of crackers!

 Old Fashioned Shrimp Dip